shyamvs-consec/Project-1/Q1/NOTES.md

 i)Balance updates were not atomic. ii)No validation for sufficient funds before deduction.

-2. Refactored Solution (legacy_fixed.py)
+2. Refactored Solution (legacy_ledger_Fixed.py)

-The service was rewritten using FastAPI and aiosqlite.
+The service was rewritten using FastAPI while preserving the original database initialization logic.

 A)Security Hardening: